 Accompanist: An accompanist will be provided for you.

 Application Form: Send all forms to Kay Garrison, 1941 Veranda Place, Murfreesboro, TN 37130

 Judges for the 2018 Orpheus High School Vocal Competition

-Coordinator of Vocal Studies and Assistant Professor of Voice at Belmont University.
+Professor of Music and the Coordinator of Vocal Studies at Belmont

 Coordinator and Professor of Voice at Middle Tennessee State University

 Christine Isley-Farmer has performed in opera houses in Europe and with regional companies in the United States.
 Most notable in Europe are her performances in theaters in Austria, Switzerland, England, and Ireland.
 In the US, she has sung with the Des Moines Opera Festival, Chautauqua Opera, Central City Opera, and the Colorado Lyric Theater, to name a few.
 Isley-Farmer’s recital and oratorio appearances, both national and international, demonstrate a wide variety of repertoire ranging from Baroque to contemporary music.

 Since 1997, Isley-Farmer has been a certified teacher of the Alexander Technique.
 She trained at the Alexander Alliance in Philadelphia, PA and then earned her certification with Alexander Technique International.
 She has conducted Alexander Technique workshops throughout the Southeastern region of the US and teaches the Alexander Technique annually for the month-long TN Governor’s School for the Arts.
 She has published several articles on the Alexander Technique in the widely-distributed Journal of Singing and in the publication of Alexander Technique International.
 Most recently, she presented at the 12th Hawaii International Conference on Arts and Humanities.